eyeyamnewb/first-python-project-MTG-card-scraper/README.md

 to use:
+- have selenium python pkgs
 - open the for test run.txt file and write the name of the mtg card you want.
-- to be more specific with your card you can add the set name and number (found in bottom right corner of the card) along with enn or enf (enn =english non foil, enf = english foil)
+- to be more specific with your card you can add the set name and number (found in bottom right corner of the card) along with enn or enf (enn =english non foil, enf = english foil) -just run it in any ide that support python xb

 any tips and tricks are highly appreciated